EXCERPTS FROM THE NOVEL

 THE LOWERING FOLK

 “Giants: what a grand impression you have of yourself.”
-The Duke recalled, “The Lowering Folk, those grumpy old chiselers of the mountains, were said to be giants in high and far off times—the Towering Folk: the lake-striding Tiothanai, born of angels.”
-The Duke gestured to the many ivory blocks that decorated the room.
+The Archduke recalled, “The Lowering Folk, those grumpy old chiselers of the mountains, were said to be giants in high and far off times—the Towering Folk: the lake-striding Tiothanai, born of angels.”
+The Archduke gestured to the many ivory blocks that decorated the room.
 At a glance, they appeared as giant cubes, three feet per side, and polished to a shine.
 They were, in fact, giant molars that had been hewn down to simpler purposes, such as chairs and end tables, enchased with elegant runes.
-“As penance for their pride they were reassessed, this time according to what they lacked—humility—and retrenched in proportion to their wisdom; scaled down to the small and irritable tunnelers they remain to this day,” the Duke remembered.
+“As penance for their pride they were reassessed, this time according to what they lacked—humility—and retrenched in proportion to their wisdom; scaled down to the small and irritable tunnelers they remain to this day,” the Archduke remembered.
 “Chased into the depths by the ringing hours, when an iron star broke and turned the sky into a trumpet for a thousand years: ‘...angel-struck, did all the Yorm thence swoon.’”

 THE BLUE ASTOR INSCRIPTION